 Hobbs notes that over the course of her 30 year career she has learned a million things.
 She explains, "That’s what I tell people who say ‘I want to design my own house.’
 I say, ‘Well, go for it.
 You could do that.'
 But, the thing is…you’re going to make the mistake I made the first year.
 And maybe the one I made the third year.
 And maybe one I made the seventh year."
 On the other hand, if you select a house plan drawn by a veteran, professional home builder and designer like Hobbs, you eliminate the learning curve.

 So, what do you think?
-Do you feel you know more now about the Texas home building industry than you did say…20 minutes ago?
+Do you feel you know more now about building a house in Texas than you did say…20 minutes ago?
 I hope so—I know I learned a lot.
 Now… stop reading.
 Take a break.
 Get some sun.